TJCampo/githubPortfolio/README.md

 ### Adopt-An-Insect GUI

-I've translated the original to an [Adopt-An-Insect GUI.] (https://github.com/TJCampo/githubPortfolio/commit/c80dd9b309c8d6cadb2d0a57b27b2f434dc24f44)This program has the same features as the original program but now functions with buttons.
+I've translated the original to an [Adopt-An-Insect GUI.](https://github.com/TJCampo/githubPortfolio/commit/c80dd9b309c8d6cadb2d0a57b27b2f434dc24f44)This program has the same features as the original program but now functions with buttons.

 ### Madlibs GUI